ian-hdzzz/evidence04/README.md

 This model is common in real-world systems like web servers, background processors, or live data streams, where different tasks must run simultaneously and communicate safely.

-Here's a diagram of the solution for a better understanding
+Here's a diagram of the solution for a better understanding of what we'll be doing

 ![diagram](./diagram.png)

 ### Key Concepts Used: